-We will ensure that all our workplaces (corporate buildings) are safe for our staff and anyone else who may visit our premises or use our services, with safe means of access and egress, and ensure that adequate welfare facilities are provided for people at work.
+Managers named as the 'facilities contact' will be responsible and monitor day to day operation on their site to ensure that all our workplaces (corporate buildings) are safe for our staff and anyone else who may visit our premises or use our services, with safe means of access and egress, and ensure that adequate welfare facilities are provided for people at work.

-Colchester Borough Homes (CBH) are responsible for the planned and responsive maintenance and asset management of 'Corporate' buildings, and will act as the 'responsible person' for Legionella and Asbestos management.
+Facilities Management is contracted to Colchester Borough Homes (CBH) who are responsible for the planned and responsive maintenance and asset management of 'Corporate' buildings and will act as the 'responsible person' for Legionella and 'duty holder' for Asbestos management.